imad08/Data-quality-how-to-judge/README.md

 # Data-quality-how-to-judge
 Outlier detection is an important problem with several applications.
-The goal in outlier detection is to nd those data points that contain useful information on abnormal behavior of the system described by the data.
+The goal in outlier detection is to find those data points that contain useful information on abnormal behavior of the system described by the data.
 Such data points are a small percentage of the total population and identifying and understanding them accurately is